 Involvement and Leadership

 Getting involved in school activities and projects, Prefect work, sports, charity work, school events, internships and CAS (creativity, activity, service) projects in the IB years, will also help you develop your non-academic interests and leadership potential.
-It is important to your future to further develop your skills, strengths and passions in upper secondary school.
+It is important to your future to further develop your skills, strengths and passions in Upper School.